srivay/Bike_Rental_LR/README.md

 - The top 3-4 variables contributing to the demand are
    - Temperature : Increase in temp, increases the demand of bike rentals.
 Year
    - 2019 was better than 2018 and hence increasing in trend bikes Rentals are more in Holidays than on working days / Non Holidays.
-   - Winter Season - There is more demand during winter season
+   - Holidays - There is more demand during holidays
    - Sep Month - The season of Fall, has a better demand than other months.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->